MintViper03/MuscleZen/MyGym Website/README.md

-# MyGym Fitness website
+# MuscleZen Fitness website
-This website contains frontend for Mygym website, and technologies used are
+This website contains frontend for MuscleZen website, and technologies used are
 * HTML

 * CSS